patrys/apollo-tooling/packages/apollo/README.md

   $ apollo schema:check

 OPTIONS
-  -h, --help           Show command help --config=config      Path to your Apollo config file --endpoint=endpoint  The URL of the server to fetch the schema from --header=header      Additional headers to send to server for introspectionQuery --json               Output result as JSON
-  --key=key            The API key for the Apollo Engine service
+  -h, --help            Show command help --config=config       Path to your Apollo config file --endpoint=endpoint   The URL of the server to fetch the schema from --header=header       Additional headers to send to server for introspectionQuery --json                Output result as JSON --engineKey=engineKey The API key for the Apollo Engine service
 ```

 _See code: [src/commands/schema/check.ts](https://github.com/apollographql/apollo-cli/blob/master/packages/apollo/src/commands/schema/check.ts)_